voceconnect/objects-to-objects/README.md

 	* ```direction``` (string) - Options 'to', 'from'.
 Default: 'to'.
 The side of the connection being queried.
 When set to 'to', only ```$to_object_types``` will be returned.
 	* ```id``` (integer) - The ID of the post object from which the relationships will be queried.
 	* ```post_name``` (string) - The post_name of the post object from which the relationships will be queried.
 Will only be used if ```id``` is not set.
+* ```o2o_orderby``` (string) - Set to the connection name to order the results by that connection's ordering.
+Note that the connection must have ordering set to true for the given direction.